Chicago-Area Albums of the Mid 60s to Early 1970s

 Had Too Much to Dream Last Night.

-mostly anonymous songwriters fill out the rest of the album, although
+mostly by anonymous songwriters fill out the rest, although

 there are a couple of real dogs from the Goffin-King duo ("Sometime